sammyjel/project-4/project-4.md

 Additionally, the mongoose package will be installed to offer a simple, schema-based way to represent the application data.
 This will produce a database structure for the book registration data.

-I used the command 'sudo npm install express mongoose' to install Express with the mongoose package, and the results are shown below:
+I used the command `sudo npm install express mongoose` to install Express with the mongoose package, and the results are shown below:

 ![express mongoose](./images/express%20mongoose.png)